This Virtual Classroom Bookkeeping Course provides a thorough and clear understanding of the basic principles of

 - The creation of straightforward Profit & Loss and Balance sheet reports from trial balance

 The course teaches the fundaments of bookkeeping by explaining the underlying principles.
 The course will explain how this knowledge is applied when performing computerised book-keeping and offers a supplement in computerised book-keeping as an option.
-This enables people working in accounts to understand their job rather than merely ‘follow procedures’, which can help them progress and, indeed, excel over time.
+This enables people working in accounts to understand their job rather than merely ‘follow procedures’, which can help them progress and excel over time.

 Dates and Duration

-Two-day course 10:30 to 16:30 with an assessment to be completed at a near later date after revision and practice.
+Two-day course 10:30 to 16:30 with an assessment to be completed soon after revision and practice.

-A variety of students including school leavers, office staff and business people generally.
+A variety of students, including school leavers, office staff and business people.

 - An understanding of the underlying building blocks of finance

 - Ability to apply for entry-level financial jobs and pursue further training at a higher level in Finance

 - Highly qualified finance professionals will deliver interactive training to you

 - Classes on virtual classroom courses tend to be smaller and enable more personal attention